By: William C. Robertson, Ph.D.

 See below for special set pricing.

-Chemistry Basics: Stop Faking It!
-Finally Understanding Science So You Can Teach it
+Air, Water, and Weather: Stop Faking It!
+Finally Understanding Science So You Can Teach It

 |Type of Product:||NSTA Press Book (also see downloadable PDF version of this book)